-Music Dynamics: Tips on how a singer can use music dynamics to enhance their performance.
-Music dynamics are a tool that all singers can use to prevent their performance from being static.
+Tips on how a singer can use music dynamics to enhance their performance.
+Dynamics are a great tool that all singers can use to prevent their performance from being static.

 There are many ways to incorporate music dynamics into your vocal performance, from simple things such as increasing volume to varied harmonies.
 Below are just a few ways in which you can use music dynamics to improve your performance.